God Said Ha!: Cast

+Production

+Quentin Tarantino co-starred in the production, while also serving as an executive producer.
+He previously performed uncredited rewrites on Sweeney's film It's Pat (1994).

 Reception

 Critical reception for God Said Ha! has been predominantly positive.
 On Rotten Tomatoes the film holds a rating of 86% based on 22 reviews.
 The site's consensus states: "God Said, Ha! plumbs poignant depths, but Julia Sweeney's sharp, graceful wit makes this one-woman monologue a wise, big-hearted burst of uplifting – and perhaps therapeutic – entertainment."